CopterExpress/clover/docs/en/swarm_in_blocks.md

 For us, the results achieved were very expressive and positive, however, we believe that there is still room for improvement in the project, both considering the robustness of the swarm and the simplification of the usability of our platform.
 Improvement in the collision avoidance system, implementation of more formations and tests in real Clovers are some of the points that we hope to develop in future opportunities.

 Finally, we thank the entire COEX team that made it possible for CopterHack 2022 to take place and all the support given during the competition.
-We are Team Atena, creator of the Swarm in Blocks platform and we thank you for your attention!
+We are **Atena Team**, creator of the **Swarm in Blocks** platform and we thank you for your attention!